JanLauGe/janlauge.github.io/_posts/2018-04-06-airdrop-delivery.md

 people, mostly undergrad or master level university students.
 It was great to see their enthusiasm for working on this problem!

 ### The Data
 The data that was provided to us was:
-* the coordinates of cities (origin and destinations)
+1. the coordinates of cities (origin and destinations)
-* weather data, separated into:
+1. weather data, separated into:
-1. a training set with 7 days of weather forecasts from 10 models plus observations of the actual conditions that manifested on these days
-2. a holdout set with 5 days of weather forecasts
+&nbsp;&nbsp;&nbsp;&nbsp;* a training set with 7 days of weather forecasts from 10 models plus observations of the actual conditions that manifested on these days &nbsp;&nbsp;&nbsp;&nbsp;* a holdout set with 5 days of weather forecasts

 You should still be able to get the data [here](https://tianchi.aliyun.com/competition/information.htm?spm=5176.100069.5678.2.7c1024fbV8ArTb&raceId=231622) in case you'd like to have a go yourself.
 Note that the weather forecasts came